Thinklab-SJTU/awesome-ml4co/README.md

 ### [Generalization](#content)

-1. **It’s Not What Machines Can Learn It’s What We Cannot Teach** ICML, 2020. [paper](http://proceedings.mlr.press/v119/yehuda20a/yehuda20a.pdf)
+1. **It's Not What Machines Can Learn It's What We Cannot Teach** ICML, 2020. [paper](http://proceedings.mlr.press/v119/yehuda20a/yehuda20a.pdf)

     *Gal Yehuda, Moshe Gabel and Assaf Schuster*